 Thank you Ivan!!

 I'm working on detailed written instructions for all my wrist-powered devices at:

 The cable anchor for the Talon Hand uses set screws.
-I used round trimmer line (like for landscaping) for the cables, and found that in a small print, if I mount the anchor forward and close to the cable guide, the hand will open without elastics.
+I used heavy gauge nylon monofilament, which is available as fishing line or round trimmer/weed whacker line (like for landscaping) for the cables, and found that if I mount the anchor forward and close to the cable guide, the hand will open without elastics.
 The cables push and pull.
-If your hand is not opening satisfactorily, you can install elastics.
-But if possible, avoid elastics, since they make it more difficult to close the hand.

 wrist hinge: (2) 8-32 x 5/8" flat head hex screw; (2) 8-32 nylock nut